Here are some frequently asked questions by overnight guests and day visitors. If we haven’t answered yours, email us and we’ll get right back to you.

 Q: What meals are included with my overnight stay?

 A: Your overnight fee includes dinner on the day of your arrival through breakfast on the day of your departure.
-You are welcome to dine at Wiawaka before check-in or after check-out for an additional charge; breakfast is $8, lunch is $15 and dinner is $20.
-Please notify the House Manager of any additional meals.
+You are welcome to dine at Wiawaka before check-in or after check-out for an additional charge; breakfast is $10, lunch is $16 and dinner is $21.
+Please notify the Front Desk of any additional meals.

 Q: At what time are meals served?